rismm/tp/docs/DeveloperGuide.md

 1. The `SuperTracker` class calls the `execute` method of `AddCommand`
 2. The private method `executeWithoutUi` is called to execute the command excluding Ui outputs
-3. The `get` method of `Inventory` is called to return the old instance of the item
+3. The `get` method of the `Inventory` class is called to return the old instance of the item
 4. The `getQuantity`, `getName`, `getPrice`, `getExpiry` methods of the old instance of the item are called to obtain the quantity, name, price, expiry date of the old item respectively
 5. A new `Item` object with the increased quantity is created and returned to `AddCommand`